haileytapia/portfolio/CRISPRGeneEditing.md

 Mar 15, 2022 ∙ Article
 {: .fs-5 : .fw-300 }

+This article describes XYZ in the following topics:

+- TOC
+{:toc}

 ## Intro

 You finish typing up an email or document on your computer.
 Taking a scroll through, your eyes land on the dreaded blue wavy underline.
 But no need to fret — with only a few clicks, you are able to find and replace any pesky misspelling in your writing.
 If only something akin to this convenience existed in other disciplines.